tsatn/cse15l-lab-reports/tsatn/week-3-lab-report.md

 <img width="789" alt="Screen Shot 2022-10-14 at 10 42 27 PM" src="https://user-images.githubusercontent.com/114328188/195971085-ba8cc505-5eef-4b56-ab6a-9593edc26678.png">

-> type the querie **/add?s=pineapple** in the path to add a new string "pineapple" to the empty list
+> type the querie **/add?s=pineapple** in the path to add a new string "pineapple" to the empty list.

 > This block of code below supports this function.
 >
                 } else {